embEDUx/documentation/src/background/design/buildserver.md

 ### Setup Automation Routine Tasks
 #### Execute commands on the target machine
-The most commonly remote control utility is **SSH**, which shall be used for the setuproutine too.
+Executing commands on the target machine will be necessary in order to complete the setup.
+The most commonly remote control utility is **SSH**, which shall be used for the setuproutine too, without any further evaluation.

 #### Package Installation
-**Docker** is the only non-default package that needs to be installed on the remote host.

-As it has not been mentioned in previous evaluation steps, it is necessary to chose the supported package managers now.
+The build environment requires all the necessary tools to be installed on the buildserver.
+It is assumed that the buildserver runs a Linux distribution that has a package manager available.
+As it has not been mentioned in any previous steps, it is necessary to chose the supported package managers now.
 A sane decision is to support **Ubuntu** and **Gentoo** as buildserver machines, and therefore to support **apt** and **portage**.

 * apt
 * portage

 ## Abstraction Layer For Automation